 or aptitude

-to inspect, install, or uninstall packages that may have caused the problem; GUI tools like Discover or Muon are not available.
+to inspect, install, or uninstall packages that may have caused the problem.
 The aptitude

 interface will run in a terminal and can be navigated using the keyboard.See this article for additional details on using chroot